IowaDave/ATmega328-Deep-Sleep-Solved/README.md

 #### Synchronize Yet Again After Sleep
 Comes now a key trick that eluded me for a long and puzzled time.
 I was getting interrupts that would wake up the processor.
 But it seemed I might be getting more than one interrupt in rapid succession.

 I could not figure it out.
-Waking up the processor was confusing my programs, preventing them from processing their periodic tasks predictably.
+Waking up the processor was confusing my programs, preventing them from performing their periodic tasks predictably.
 I read and re-read the datasheet until my eyes would take it no more and closed for the night.

 The datasheet attempts to explain the wake-up phase this way: